Huda Zoghbi: Math1

 After solving the etiology of spinocerebellar ataxia type 1, Zoghbi began studying animal genes related to balance.
-As Baylor's Hugo J. Bellen described the role of the atonal gene in balance in fruit flies, Zoghbi chose to study its mammalian homolog.
+As Baylor's Hugo J. Bellen described the role of the atonal gene in balance in fruit flies (Drosophila), Zoghbi chose to study its mammalian homolog.
 A member of her lab successfully cloned the mouse homolog, Math1, in 1996.
 Her team went on to find that, in addition to its involvement in balance and coordination, Math1 is also crucial to hearing, the formation of secretory cells in the gut., and neonatal respiratory rhythm and chemosensitivity in the adult brain by regulating the development of a group of hindbrain neurons.
 Her lab has also shown that aberrant activation of Math1 could lead to medulloblastoma, a common childhood brain tumor, and that mice which did not express Math1, did not develop the tumor.

 Rett syndrome

-Ever since Zoghbi was introduced to Rett syndrome early in her career, she has been working on the disorder alongside other research, despite the lack of enthusiasm from her colleagues, fellow researchers and funding agencies.
+Since being Zoghbi was introduced to Rett syndrome early in her career, she has been working on the disorder alongside other research, despite the lack of enthusiasm from her colleagues, fellow researchers and funding agencies.
 The main reason is that very few individuals and even fewer families are available for investigation.
 In the 1990s, she collaborated with Uta Francke from Stanford University to identify the gene responsible for Rett syndrome.
 In 1992, she narrowed down the target to a section of the X chromosome.
 In 1999, a postdoctoral researcher in Zoghbi's lab identified MECP2 as the causative gene.
 The MECP2 protein binds methylated cytosine (5-methylcytosine) in CpG sites, and is indispensable for almost all brain cells.
 In the paper, she and her team demonstrated that Rett syndrome was an X-linked dominant disorder, meaning that when 1 of the 2 copies of the MECP2 gene is abnormal, Rett syndrome will result.

 Zoghbi's team keeps studying MECP2, and discovered in 2004 that overexpressing the protein in mouse led to an autism-like neurological disorder.
 In 2009, she found mice deficient of the Mecp2 gene (the mouse homolog of human MECP2) had lower levels of norepinephrine, dopamine and serotonin, consistent with her clinical observations of patients of Rett syndrome in 1985.
 Recently, Zoghbi confirmed that the MECP2 protein also bound 5-methylcytosine not in CpG sites, and that restoring the level of MECP2 protein in a subset of neurons was sufficient to rescue some symptoms of Rett syndrome.